 It was not long ago when I thought that spending four years in college and getting a degree was the only “real” way to make a living in this country, and that anyone who found work another way somehow isn’t doing it right, or at the very least, was not as qualified.

 But, that was before I realized that my own degree is complete bullshit.

-I have a degree in Information Technology and work in software development.
+I have a degree in Information Technology and work (worked!) in software development.
 But honestly, almost anyone could write software without a formal degree.
 I mean, a trained monkey can write a bunch of code that compiles nicely into a neat little executable program.

 One could make an argument that trained monkeys may not be able to write GOOD software, but even that, in my humble opinion as a pretty experienced software developer, is debatable.
 Software developers are a dime-a-dozen, and you certainly don’t need an Information Technology degree, Computer Science degree or, quite frankly, any degree, to do this job.

 Even so, it is tough for many to entertain the idea of pushing aside the degree and instead opting for immediate work options.
 Virtually every desk or highly scientific job that pays a “decent” salary requires a degree.
 And then there are reports like this one that claim non-college graduates might miss out on nearly $800,000 in salary over the course of their lifetime.